webmeshproj/webmesh/doc/configuration.md

     --services.api.leader-proxy                  (default: false)                           Enable the leader proxy.
     --services.api.mesh                          (default: false)                           Enable the mesh API.
     --services.api.peer-discovery                (default: false)                           Enable the peer discovery API.
+    --services.api.proxy-auth.basic.password                                                Password for basic authentication.
+    --services.api.proxy-auth.basic.username                                                Username for basic authentication.
+    --services.api.proxy-auth.ldap.username                                                 Username for LDAP authentication.
+    --services.api.proxy-auth.mtls.cert-file                                                Path to a TLS certificate file to present when joining.
+    --services.api.proxy-auth.mtls.key-file                                                 Path to a TLS key file for the certificate.
     --services.api.proxy-insecure                (default: false)                           Don't use TLS for the leader proxy.
     --services.api.proxy-insecure-skip-verify    (default: false)                           Skip TLS verification when proxying connections.
     --services.api.proxy-tls-ca-file                                                        Path to the TLS CA file for verifying the peer certificates.
-    --services.api.proxy-tls-cert-file                                                      Path to the TLS certificate file for proxying.
-    --services.api.proxy-tls-key-file                                                       Path to the TLS key file for proxying.
     --services.api.proxy-verify-chain-only       (default: false)                           Only verify the TLS chain when proxying connections.
     --services.api.stun-servers                  (default: stun:stun.l.google.com:19302)    STUN servers to use.
     --services.api.webrtc                        (default: false)                           Enable the WebRTC API.
+    --services.dashboard.enabled                 (default: false)                           Enable the web dashboard.
+    --services.dashboard.listen-address          (default: :8080)                           The address for the dashboard to listen on.
+    --services.dashboard.prefix                  (default: /)                               The path prefix to use for the dashboard.
+    --services.dashboard.tls-cert-file                                                      The path to a certificate file to use for TLS.
+    --services.dashboard.tls-key-file                                                       The path to a key file to use for TLS.
     --services.insecure                          (default: false)                           Don't use TLS for the gRPC server.
     --services.listen-address                    (default: :8443)                           gRPC server listen address.
     --services.mesh-dns.domain                   (default: webmesh.internal)                Domain to use for mesh DNS.